afujimoto/MIVcall/README.md

 cd MIVcall

 perl RUN_MIV_CALL.pl -BAM \<Path to bam file\> -REF \<Path to reference.fas\> -OUT \<Output file name\> -MS \<Microsatellte region file\> -CONF \<Configuration file (Optional)\>

+## Parameter setting in configuration file
+We consider that the patemeter set of the provided configuration file is an apprppreate for 30x coverage WGS daat.
+But if you want to use different parameters, please change configration file.

 ## Licence